lammps/lammps/doc/src/dump_vtk.rst

 Style *vtk* allows you to specify a list of atom attributes to be written to the dump file for each atom.
-The list of possible attributes is the same as for the :doc:`dump_style custom <dump>` command; see its page for a listing and an explanation of each attribute.
+The list of possible attributes is the same as for the :doc:`dump_style custom <dump>` command; see its documentation page for a listing and an explanation of each attribute.

 .. note::